 It is not necessary to forward documentation for this, but you must be able to present documentation if the tax office asks for it.

-- The daily allowance is reduced for the other types of accommodation.
-The rates for additional expenses for food (board) depend on your type of accommodation:
+- The rates for additional expenses for food (board) depend on your type of accommodation:

-- Hotel with breakfast: NOK 462 per day
+- Hotel with breakfast: Tax free amount of NOK 471 per day

-- Hotel without breakfast: NOK 578 per day
+- Hotel without breakfast: Tax free amount of NOK 589 per day